-6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 163 Popular Culture 3 Units This course examines various forms of popular culture including media, subcultures, art, and consumer culture.
+Sociology of Culture: Read Less [-] SOCIOL 163 Popular Culture 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This course examines various forms of popular culture including media, subcultures, art, and consumer culture.
 We will begin the course with an examination of the definition of popular culture and how cultural texts, artifacts, and behavior come to be seen as popular.
 Then we will focus on sociological theories that will guide our understanding of popular culture.
-Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Repeat rules: Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Popular Culture: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 165 Social Networks 4 Units A "social network" can be an association of people or of groups of people.
+Popular Culture: Read Less [-] SOCIOL 165 Social Networks 4 Units Terms offered: Spring 2014, Fall 2008, Summer 2008 First 6 Week Session A "social network" can be an association of people or of groups of people.
 It is usually for some kind of exchange, with the network serving as a forum or medium.
 It can be personal or impersonal.
 This course will study the relations linking persons, organizations, interest groups, states, etc., analyze the structure of these relations, and review how such structures constrain behavior, and channel social change.
-Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate SOCIOL 166 Society and Technology 4 Units This course studies the interaction between society and technologies in a comparative and multicultural perspective.
+Social Networks: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: 6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Social Networks: Read Less [-] SOCIOL 166 Society and Technology 4 Units Terms offered: Fall 2017, Fall 2016, Spring 2016 This course studies the interaction between society and technologies in a comparative and multicultural perspective.
 Some topics covered include the relationship between technology and human society; technology, culture and values; technology in the new global economy; development and inequality; electronic democracy; how technology has transformed work and employment; and the challenges of technological progress and the role that society plays in addressing these challenges.
-Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer:
+Society and Technology: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC, or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: